 NSAIDs and the Risk of Heart Problems and Stroke

-Nonsteroidal anti-inflammatory drugs (NSAIDs) – traditional ones such as ibuprofen (Motrin), naproxen (Aleve, Naprosyn), diclofenac (Voltaren), and the COX-2 selective inhibitor celecoxib (Celebrex) – are widely used to treat arthritis because they help relieve pain and reduce inflammation.
-But evidence has emerged in recent years indicating these pain relievers also increase the risk of heart attacks, strokes and other heart problems.
+Evidence has emerged in recent years indicating that non-steroidal anti-inflammatory drugs (NSAIDs) increase the risk of heart attacks, strokes and other heart problems.
+You may be familiar with traditional ones such as ibuprofen (Motrin), naproxen (Aleve, Naprosyn), diclofenac (Voltaren) as well as, the selective COX-2 inhibitor celecoxib (Celebrex).
+They are widely used to treat arthritis because they help relieve pain and reduce inflammation.

 All NSAIDs work by blocking hormone-like substances called prostaglandins, which are involved in pain and inflammation as well as many other bodily functions, including protecting the stomach lining from its own digestive fluids.
-Traditional NSAIDs block prostaglandins by inhibiting two enzymes – so-called COX-1, which plays a role in stomach protection, and COX-2, which is responsible for pain and inflammation.
-The newer celecoxib blocks only the COX-2 enzyme; for that reason it is less likely to cause damage to the stomach.
+Traditional NSAIDs block prostaglandins by inhibiting two enzymes – COX-1, which plays a role in stomach protection, and COX-2, which is responsible for pain and inflammation.
+The newer celecoxib blocks only the COX-2 enzyme, making it is less likely to cause damage to the stomach.

 Since 2001, several studies – including one from 2011 in BMJ and a 2013 review in The Lancet – have linked long-term, high-dose NSAID use to a greater risk for heart attack, stroke, heart failure and death from cardiovascular disease.
-Another COX-2 selective inhibitor, the very popular Vioxx (rofecoxib), was pulled from the market in 2004 over concerns about an increased risk of heart attacks and stroke.
+In 2004, the very popular selective COX-2 inhibitor Vioxx (rofecoxib) was pulled from the market over concerns about an increased risk of heart attacks and stroke.

 When deciding whether to take an NSAID, also consider your existing heart risks.
-People with chronic conditions such as rheumatoid arthritis, obesity or diabetes already face higher odds of developing heart problems, as do those with existing risk factors (such as high blood pressure and high cholesterol) and a strong family history of heart disease.
+People with chronic conditions such as rheumatoid arthritis, obesity and diabetes already face higher odds of developing heart problems, as do those with existing risk factors (such as high blood pressure and high cholesterol) or a strong family history of heart disease.
 NSAIDs add yet another risk factor into the mix.

 Which NSAID you choose may make a difference.
 Studies suggest that naproxen (Aleve) is less likely than the other NSAIDs to harm the heart.
 “If I have to put somebody on chronic NSAIDs, naproxen might be my first choice,” Dr. Abramson says.
 Yet naproxen might not be the best choice for someone with ulcers, because it’s been linked to GI bleeding and ulcers more than some of the other NSAIDs.

 The dose you take also matters.
 “The notion that naproxen seems to be safer is based on studies of a full dose – 500 mg twice a day,” Dr. Abramson says.
-At this dose, the drug seems to stop platelets from clumping together and forming clots – similar to aspirin’s effect.
+At this dose, the drug seems to stop platelets from clumping together and forming clots – similar to aspirin’s effect – which can lead to a heart attack.
 This could explain why it poses less of a heart risk.
 “If you’re taking lower doses, there’s no evidence that it’s safer than the other NSAIDs.”

 With other NSAIDs, a lower dose might be more protective.
 “Celecoxib appears to be relatively safe in patients if used at the 100 mg dose,” Dr. Abramson says.